 The U.S. military does not require service members to pay their own way to or from a deployment.
 And while they may need to buy a calling card or pay for an internet connection, and may have to wait in line to use a phone, they do not have to pay for the privilege of calling home.
 Both of those claims are classic scam artist moves.

-Unfortunately, Girlfriend, you've been taken for a ride by a scam artist.
+Unfortunately, you've been taken for a ride by a scam artist.
+And there have been many others like you, too.
 Next time, follow the scam-protection rule of thumb that's as old as the internet: Never, ever send money to an online love interest.